Advice

 Can a couple retire on $2 million in Australia?

-A couple with $2 million in Australia can likely retire comfortably, provided they manage their finances wisely.
 This substantial nest egg can support a comfortable retirement lifestyle, covering living expenses and potentially allowing for some luxuries.
 Careful financial planning and investment decisions are key to making the most of these savings.

 What are pre-retirement income investment options?